Thursday, June 1st

 5:30 PM - 7:30 PM

 Celebrate the start of AIDS Education Month with the Opening Reception and Award Ceremony!
-Join us for hors d’oeuvres and great conversation as we present the annual Kiyoshi Kuromiya Award for Prevention, Treatment and Justice to individuals or organizations that have stood out as exemplars in the community of those fighting for the rights of people with HIV.
+Join us for hors d’oeuvres and great conversation as we present the annual Kiyoshi Kuromiya Award for Prevention, Treatment and Justice to Cleve Jones, founder of the AIDS Memorial Quilt and Roy Hayes, longtime Philly AIDS Activist.

 Kiyoshi Kuromiya Awardees